samnissen/maxminddb-docker/README.md

 =>{"ip":"167.250.18.0/25","location":{"latitude":"-8.8647","longitude":"-35.6427","locality_type":"city"}}
 ```

-The result is always one point of the location with one network, that is, if you are looking for a city by name, and in the world there are many such cities, then you will get an empty hash, but if this city name is unique, you will get a successful search result.
+The result is always one point of the location with one network.
+That is, if you are looking for a city by name, and in the world there are many such cities, then you will get an empty hash, but if this city name is unique, you will get a successful search result.

 For example.
 Xexeu the city in Brazil with unique city name
 ```